qualifiedleads/xandr-ui/README.md

  1. impression tracker
  2. click tracker
  3. conversion tracker

-We will roll-out the release of the trackers shortly.
+(Contact us to get access to these separate repos)

-You will need to set this up on top of your own domain and get it approved by appnexus support.
+You will need to set this up on top of *your own domain* and get it *approved* by Xandr support.
 1 and 2 above need to be submitted at least 48 hrs before going live.

 ## Features